-We detected 240 customers using UsableNet and 9 customers with estimated renewals in the next 3 months.
+We detected 243 companies using UsableNet and 16 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (26%) and the most common company size is 201-500 employees (19%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Characteristics